jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 correct it does the indented part of the code, in which it opens to middle of the left half of the book, and goes back to line 3.
 Line 8 is a perfect example of iterative operation, if the conditional is correct, it would go back to the line 3 and iterate over the rest of the code again.
+In other words, the repeated execution of lines 3-11, driven by the 'Go back to line 3' instructions, demonstrates iteration.
 Same thing applies for the 'code block' between the lines 9 and 11.
 If all three conditionals, the questions we ask the computer to check, fail, we have a last case scenario, an else case, in which we ask the computer to quit searching so it doesnt' go into an infinite loop.

 If you missed anything up there, I strongly urge you to watch the [video](https://www.youtube.com/live/2WtPyqwTLKM) I've mentioned before.
 Prof.